Diocese of Bismarck: 1982 to present

 The next bishop of Bismarck was Auxiliary Bishop John Kinney of Saint Paul and Minneapolis, named by Pope John Paul II in 1982.
 Kinney became bishop of the Diocese of Saint Cloud in 1995.
-To replace Kinney, the pope appointed Auxiliary Bishop Paul Zipfel of the Archdiocese of Saint Louis in 1997 as bishop of Bismarck.
+Auxiliary Bishop Paul Zipfel of the Archdiocese of Saint Louis replaced Kinney in 1997.
 Zipfel retired in 2011.

-The bishop of Bismarck, as of 2025, is David Kagan from the Diocese of Rockford.
-He was appointed by Pope Benedict XVI in 2011.
-In 2015, Kagan announced that the diocese was cutting ties with the Boy Scouts of America, due to it allowing gay men to serve as scout leaders and volunteers.
+Pope Benedict XVI in 2011 appointed David Kagan from the Diocese of Rockford as the next bishop off Bismarck.
+In 2015, Kagan announced that the diocese was cutting ties with the Boy Scouts of America because it allowed gay men to serve as scout leaders and volunteers.

 Kagan announced in 2022 that the diocese would investigate the life of Michelle Duppong for possible canonization.
-She conducted missionary work for several years at universities and colleges in North Dakota.
+She conducted evangelical work for several years at universities and colleges in North Dakota.

 Sex abuse

 In 2002, Bishop Zipfel introduced a zero-tolerance policy regarding sexual abuse allegations against priests in the diocese.
 Under the policy, the diocese would immediately remove any clergy accused of sexual abuse from active ministry and report them to the police for investigation.

 In 2019, the diocese released the names of 22 clergy with credible accusations of sexual abuse of minors since 1950.
 In 2020, Bishop Kagan released a list of 18 diocesan clergy and four extern clergy with credible accusations of sexual abuse of minors.
-He stated that the last substantiated case of sexual abuse occurred in 1989.
+He stated that the last substantiated case of sexual abuse had occurred in 1989.